Given by Arizona in 1930

 This statue of John Campbell Greenway was given to the National Statuary Hall Collection by Arizona in 1930.

 A man of many trades in many states, John Campbell Greenway was born in Huntsville, Alabama, on July 6, 1872.
-He attended the University of Virginia and was graduated in 1895 from the Sheffield Scientific School of Yale University.
+He attended the University of Virginia and graduated from the Sheffield Scientific School of Yale University in 1895.
 His early employment as a furnace helper for the Carnegie Steel Company was brief, as he joined Roosevelt's Rough Riders in the Spanish-American War.
 After earning a Silver Star for his courageous service at the Battle of San Juan Hill, he was recommended for brevet captain by Colonel Roosevelt.

 In 1919 Greenway became a colonel of the infantry, and three years later he was promoted to brigadier general.
 Full of stamina, John Greenway continued to be active in business until his death in New York City on January 19, 1926.